boazbk/tcs/lec_03_computation.md

 ## Biographical notes

+Charles Babbage (1791-1871) was a visionary scientist, mathematician, and inventor (see [@swade2002the, @collier2000charles]).
+More than a century before the invention of modern electronic computers, Babbage realized that computation can be in principle mechanized.
+His first design for a mechanical computer was the _difference engine_ that was designed to do polynomial interpolation.
+He then designed the _analytical engine_ which was a much more general machine and the first prototype for a programmable general purpose computer.
+Unfortunately, Babbage was never able to complete the design of his prototypes.
+One of the earliest people to realize the engine's potential and far reaching implications was Ada Lovelace (see the notes to [chaploops](){.ref}).

 Boolean algebra was first investigated by  Boole  and DeMorgan in the 1840's [@Boole1847mathematical, @DeMorgan1847] but the definition of Boolean circuits and connection to electrical relay circuits was given in  Shannon's Masters Thesis  [@Shannon1938].
 (Howard Gardener called Shannon's thesis "possibly the most important, and also the most famous, master's thesis of the [20th] century".)